adrianhm13/adrianhm13/README.md

   </tr>
 </table>

-# 💼 Currently I'm working/learning on
+# 💼 Currently I'm working on

 -Creating a portfolio to present myself as developer with a selected projects.
--Studying Typescript
+-Improving my skills with Typescript

 # 🎓 Next steps